MetaMask/delegation-framework/documents/CaveatEnforcers.md

-## Caveats Enforcers
+# Caveats Enforcers

 `CaveatEnforcer` contracts enable a delegator to place granular restrictions on the delegations, So dApps can create highly specific delegations that permit actions only under certain conditions.
 Caveats serve as a mechanism to verify the state both before and after execution, but not the final state post-redemption.
 However, caveats can still influence the final state of the transaction.

-> NOTE: Each `CaveatEnforcer` is called by the `DelegationManager` contract.
-This is important when storing data in the `CaveatEnforcer`, as `msg.sender` will always be the address of the `DelegationManager`.
+> **Note**: Each `CaveatEnforcer` is always called by the `DelegationManager`.
+This means `msg.sender` inside the enforcer will be the `DelegationManager`'s address.
+Keep this in mind if you plan to store data within the enforcer.

-> NOTE: There is no guarantee that the action will be executed.
-Keep this in mind when designing Caveat Enforcers.
-If your logic depends on the action being performed, ensure you use the afterHook and afterAllHook methods to validate any expected state changes.
+> **Important**: An action may never be executed.
+If your enforcer logic depends on the action actually happening, be sure to use `afterHook` and `afterAllHook` to confirm any expected state changes.

+## Hook Sequence

-The execution order of the caveat hooks may vary depending on the delegation manager implementation, but they are designed to be used in the following sequence:
+The order in which the caveat hooks are called can vary depending on the `DelegationManager` implementation, but generally:

 1. `beforeAllHook`: Called for all delegations before any executions begin, proceeding from the leaf delegation to the root delegation.
 2. `beforeHook`: Called before each individual execution tied to a delegation, also proceeding from the leaf delegation to the root delegation.
 3. Execution: The specified execution is performed.
 4. `afterHook`: Called after each individual execution tied to a delegation, proceeding from the root delegation back to the leaf delegation.
 5. `afterAllHook`: Called for all delegations after all executions have been processed, proceeding from the root delegation back to the leaf delegation.

+- These hooks are optional.
+If a hook has no logic, the enforcer performs no checks at that stage.
+- Each hook has access to the same delegation-related data in the function parameters (delegator, delegation hash, args, redeemer, terms, execution call data, and execution mode).

+### Execution Modes

+Enforcers can target a specific execution mode: **single** or **batch**.
+Because execution call data is encoded differently for each mode, you can use modifiers like `onlySingleExecutionMode` or `onlyBatchExecutionMode` to restrict an enforcer to the desired mode, using a different would revert.

+---

 ## Enforcer Details